For those wanting to make a quick escape from Johannesburg city into the wilderness, a 2 day Kruger safari may be exactly what you need.

 After the excitement of trekking alongside zebras and quad biking among the wildlife, it’s a good idea to chill out for a while.
 Why not grab a fishing rod and some cold drinks and head on over to the Sand River?

 With over 37 species of fish, including Squeakers, Mudfish, and Tigerfish, this activity gives you an opportunity to laze around and relax after your most recent adventure.
-All this while taking in the beauty that nature has to offer on these gorgeous Kruger Park safari tours.
+You can enjoy all this while taking in the beauty that nature has to offer on these gorgeous Kruger Park safari tours.
 And you don’t even have to tour the park.

-As the sun rises over the horizon, a professional ranger will seek out a nearby herd of noisy elephants, some monkeys, or, perhaps, if you’re lucky, a pack of lionesses stalking their prey.
+As the sun rises over the horizon, a professional ranger will seek out a nearby herd of noisy elephants, or perhaps, if you’re lucky, a pack of lionesses stalking their prey.
 Don’t get confused between a cheetah and a leopard on this trip, as it might be your doom.

 Whether you’re an avid thrill-seeker or casual wildlife enthusiast, the Kruger National Park is a must-see for all.
 There are plenty of options available to entertain anyone with even the smallest appreciation for nature.

-Whether it’s a laid-back cruise through the skies in a hot air balloon or a full two-day safari, it’s an experience straight out of National Geographic.
-And one that will be remembered for many years to come.
+Whether it’s a laid-back cruise through the skies or a full Kruger National Park 2 day safari, it’s an experience straight out of National Geographic.
+It’s an adventure that will be remembered for many years to come.